 Analytical Information for low level pellets

 Please specify whether the whole bottle content is ground, and sub-samples are taken as starting material, or whether a sub-sample is weighed out which is ground and then extracted.

-starting material, or whether a sub-sample is weighed out which is ground and their extracted.
+starting material, or whether a sub-sample is weighed out which is ground and then extracted.

-2. Sample intake used for analysis: g
+Sample intake used for analysis: g

 3. Sample pre-treatment

 - Extraction or other methods, e.g. PLE, Soxleth extraction, dissolution and precipitation

 - Solvents used. e.g. Toluene-THF(1:1, v/v) 10 mL

 - Sample clean-up methods e.g. SPE (Silica, C18, xx mg,) elution with xx solvent xx mL

 - Other specific treatment

 Specify detailed analytical method and type of quantification. e.g. GC-EI-MS, ID/MS

 5. Instrument used : e.g. Agilent GC 6890 - Jeol GC/MS 700D

-6. GC or LC settings - Injection method Split (split ratio or split less), on-col, temp, injection volume
+GC or LC settings Injection method Split (split ratio or split less), on-col, temp, injection volume

 - Column details (brand, length, inner diameter, film thickness, etc.)

 - Flow rate

 - Temperature programing

+Total parama programming

 -Temperature settings for interface

 - Detection

 7. MS settings - MS mode: SIM or Scan

 - Ionization mode: e.g. El 70 eV

 - Temperature of "ion source" and "separator (e.g., temperature of Q-pole)"

 - Electron multiplier voltage

 - Carrier gas

 - Selected ion. (m/z)

 8. Calibration type / details

 (e.g., single-point, bracketing /external calibration, internal standard calibration, IDMS)

-Calibration standards (e.g., source, purity, uncertainty) 10.
-Internal standards used (Please specify the compounds, and at which stage were added) 11.
-Purity assessment of the calibrant (if applicable) (e.g. methods used for value assignment/verification, ensure evidence for the demonstration of competence to carry out in house assessment is included) 12.
+9. Calibration standards (e.g., source, purity, uncertainty) o.
+Samuration standards (o.g., source, party, anostrainty) 10.
+Internal standards used (Please specify the compounds, and at which stage were added) 10.
+Internal standards dised (Ficase specify the compounds, and at which stage were added) 44 Durity account of the colling of Purity assessment of the calibrant (if applicable) (e.g. methods used for value assignment/verification, ensure evidence for the demonstration of competence to carry out in house assessment is included) demonstration of competence to carry out in nouse assessment is included) 40.
+The manufacture would be admitted the manufacture of the first 12.
 The measurement equations used to calculate the mass fraction of each analyte.
 Please provide details of all the factors listed in the equations and indicate how these values were determined.
-40 Februaries of was administrative for each feeter 13.
-Estimation of uncertainties for each factor.
+13. Estimation of uncertainties for each factor.
 Give a complete description of how the estimates were obtained and combined to calculate the overall uncertainty.
-Please provide a table detailing the full uncertainty budget.
-14. Concentrations of other phthalate esters in the low level pellets (if applicable) (e.g. compound's name, mass fraction, uncertainty) (e.g. compound o name; made nation, and chainty) 15.
+Please provide a table detailing the full uncertainty budget. the overall directality.
+Thease provide a table detailing the full directality budget.
+14. Concentrations of other phthalate esters in the low level pellets (if applicable) (e.g. compound's name, mass fraction, uncertainty) 15.
 Additional information, observations or comments